fdietz/vue_components_book_manuscript/6-functional-components.md

 ## Functional components using the vue-cli and SFC

-Let's start with a new default project created via the [vue-cli](https://cli.vuejs.org/), following the [offical guide](https://cli.vuejs.org/guide/creating-a-project.html#installation) using the default setup.
+Let's start with a new default project created via the [vue-cli](https://cli.vuejs.org/), following the [official guide](https://cli.vuejs.org/guide/creating-a-project.html#installation) using the default setup.

 It should generate an `App.vue` and a `HelloWorld.vue` file for you which we start modifying for our example.